wilsonrljr/sysidentpy/docs/book/3-Parameter-Estimation.md

 #### Example

-Lets see a practical example.
+Let's see a practical example.
 Consider the model

 $$
 y_k = 0.2y_{k-1} + 0.1y_{k-1}x_{k-1} + 0.9x_{k-2} + e_{k}
 \tag{3.10}
 $$

 We can generate the input `X`  and output `y` using SysIdentPy.
 Before getting in the details, let run a simple model using SysIdentPy.
 Because we know a priori that the system we are trying to have is not linear (the simulated system have an interaction term $0.1y_{k-1}x_{k-1}$) and the order is 2 (the maximum lag of the input and output), we will set the hyperparameters accordingly.
-Note that this a simulated scenario and you'll not have such information a priori in a real identification task.
+Note that this a simulated scenario, and you'll not have such information a priori in a real identification task.
 But don't worry, the idea, for now, is just show how things works and we will develop some real models along the book.

 ```python
 from sysidentpy.utils.generate_data import get_siso_data